g-now-zero/server-projects/Win2019ServADDS/README.md

 ### 9. Join the client to the domain and log in with a domain account.
 Once the client is joined to the domain, you can log in with a
 domain account and ensure that everything is working correctly:

+    II.
+Join the Win11Client to newly created domain gdomain.com and log in with a domain account (awelch in this case which is one of the names in names.txt):
+        a.
+Open the System Properties.
+        b.
+Click on "Change settings" next to "Computer name, domain, and workgroup settings".
+        c.
+Click on "Change" to change the computer name and join the domain.
+        d.
+Restart the computer.
+        e.
+Log in with a domain account

 <p align="center">